tbeeley/Spotify-API/README.md

-# Crimewave: intro to APIs
+# Spotify Album Finder: an intro into APIs
 **A one-day experiment**

 ####Objectives